mparno/fenics-web/source/programmers-reference/cpp/mesh/MeshGeometry.rst

     The documentation on this page was automatically extracted from the DOLFIN C++ code and may need to be edited or expanded.

-    .. cpp:function:: class Mesh

-        MeshGeometry stores the geometry imposed on a mesh.
-Currently, the geometry is represented by the set of coordinates for the vertices of a mesh, but other representations are possible.

 .. cpp:class:: MeshGeometry

     .. cpp:function:: MeshGeometry()